 This can happen if the fireplace is not being used and the flu is not open.
 Cold air can cause the chimney air to become heavier and begin to descend into the room below the chimney.
 This downdraft can also occur if there is a blockage in the chimney.

 A chimney downdraft is caused by a difference in air pressure inside and outside the chimney.
 The pressure inside the chimney is usually greater than the pressure outside.
-This difference in pressure can cause the air to flow out of the chimney and down into the room.
+This pressure difference can cause the air to flow out of the chimney and down into the room.
 The chimney downdraft can also be caused by a blockage in the chimney.

 Causes of Chimney Downdraft